 This clause may be modified.

-An officer may be removed by approval of two-thirds of the members of the Working Group, or in accordance with the procedures of the Sponsor that established this Working Group.
+An officer may be removed by approval of two-thirds of the members of the Working Group (see subclause 7.1.2), or in accordance with the procedures of Standards Development Board of the IEEE Communications Society.
 Removal of the Chair and Vice Chair requires affirmation by the Sponsor.
 Grounds for removal shall be included in any motion to remove an officer of the Working Group.
 The officer suggested for removal shall be given an opportunity to make a rebuttal prior to the vote on the motion for removal.

 Responsibilities of Working Group Officers